thread314/intuitive-tab-line-mode/readme.md

 ### Notes:

+- `kill-this-buffer` will generally work just fine, but will sometimes cause a previously dropped buffer to get a tab again.
+This can be prevented by instead using `my/drop-tab` with a non-nil `kill` argument.
 - You can define which buffers you would like get their own tab and which you would like to remain tabless by editing `my/add-current-buffer-to-tab`.
 - You can manually add a buffer that would normally not be added with `my/manually-add-current-buffer-to-tab`.
 - You can remove the tab for a buffer, without killing the buffer with `my/drop-tab`.
 The next time you visit the buffer, it will be given a tab again.